 Since the introduction of Windows 98, Microsoft has greatly improved the way users can update their computer.
 Below are steps on how to perform these updates and additional recommendations to help update your computer.

 Microsoft Windows Update

-Microsoft Windows XP and later users
+Microsoft Windows Vista and later users

 Other hardware drivers

 To get the best performance from your computer, we recommend you make sure you have the latest drivers for the hardware devices in your computer.

 Below are some reasons why you may be unable to view the Microsoft Windows Update page.

 - The update page is no longer compatible unless you're running the latest service pack.
 See Microsoft's guide to fixing Windows Update errors for more information.

 - Your time, date, or year on your computer is not set properly.
 See: How to set or change a computer's date and time.